-DLP automatically cleans its gateway periodically of temporary files, to make sure that disk use does not unduly build over time.
+DLP automatically cleans its Security Gateway periodically of temporary files, to make sure that disk use does not unduly build over time.
 But sometimes unnecessary files are left on the disk.

 You can customize the cleanup with these configuration files: